-The town had been established as a penal colony, but is now very much a “Fun in the Sun” place set on the NSW Coast, with beautiful beaches backed by scenic lush green forests atop mountain ranges.
-The area is a favourite retreat for Sydney-siders.
+The town had been established originally as a penal colony, but is now very much a “Fun in the Sun” place set on the NSW Coast, with beautiful beaches backed by scenic lush green forests atop mountain ranges.
+The area is a favourite escape retreat for Sydney-siders.

 Craft shops, tea rooms and wineries are located in the area, and try to take some time to explore the many antique shops, speciality shops and art galleries.